LeSpocky/ptxdist/doc/dev_dir_hierarchy.rst

 1.  the ``patches/`` folder in your BSP (``${PTXDIST_WORKSPACE}/patches``)

-2.  the folder ``patches/`` folder relative to your selected platformconfig file (``${PTXDIST_PLATFORMCONFIGDIR}/patches``).
+2.  the ``patches/`` folder relative to your selected platformconfig file (``${PTXDIST_PLATFORMCONFIGDIR}/patches``).
 If your platformconfig file is at ``configs/|ptxdistPlatformConfigDir|/platformconfig``, this patch folder will be ``configs/|ptxdistPlatformConfigDir|/patches/``.